Cocoa Mint Holiday Truffles

 - In the food processor, combine the almonds, cocoa powder, coconut and sea salt.
 Pulse until well combined.

-- Next add the pitted dates, coconut butter and peppermint extract.
+- Next add the pitted dates, coconut butter and peppermint extract or peppermint essential oil.
 Blend until well combined.
 You may need to add half the dates, pulse, and then add the remaining.
 If needed, add more dates and coconut butter for added stickiness or sweetness.

 - Once everything is mixed together well and there are no large chunks, dump the mixture into a large bowl.
 (Note: mixture may seem crumbly, but will stick together once you pack it.
 If it’s still too crumbly, try more dates and/or coconut butter as I mentioned above.).